aws/aws-cdk-rfcs/text/0063-precreated-roles.md

 MVP

 - We should be able to implement the limited version of this feature (without support for tracking resource names) pretty easily.
 We will let developers use that feature for a while and see how it goes.
-  - `preventRoleCreation` takes an options object on purpose so that if we need to change behavior, we can add more optional fieldds and flags.
+  - `customizeRoles` takes an options object on purpose so that if we need to change behavior, we can add more optional fieldds and flags.
   - Initial version will only support role names but importing by ARN should be trivial enough to add by testing for the presence of a `:` in the given role name.

 POTENTIAL EXTENSIONS

+- Do the same for Security Groups.
 - We may extend by generating a machine-readable report in addition to a text file so organizations can build their own automation around it.
 - We may implement resource name tracking later (although this will be a lot of work) to generate more targeted policies, if enough people ask for it.